anematode/grapheme-neue/theory/journal.md

 Let's be extremely concrete about a specific, but relatively simple, problem.
 We have a scene, which the user has specified to have dimensions 640 x 480 pixels.
 For now, let's say this is specified through properties.
 We have a figure as a child of this scene.

+# May 4

+Notes from today's thinking session: Props will store *some* user related data and some *setters* which actually manipulate things instead of setting a particular value.
+What is manipulated is basically the computedProps.
+In the case of a plot and zoom setup, centerOn and zoomOn will directly affect the internal computedProps, which is really the "state" of the whole system.
+This frees up a lot of annoying abstraction and stuff.

+props: {
+    "width": { value: 560, changed: true, lastUserValue: undefined, isUserValue: true }, "height": { value: ... },
+    "dpr": { ... }
+}

+inherit: {